 It can feel difficult as an actor to manage your schedule and figure out how you should be planning your days and weeks.
 Luckily, there are some simple things you can do in order to make this a lot easier to achieve.
 That’s why I’ve written this guide to the actor’s schedule and how to plan your day as an actor.

-Here you will find advice on how to prioritise, working around your day job, setting goals, scheduling, and a wonderful resource to actually help you get everything set on paper.
+Here you will find advice on how to prioritize tasks, working around your day job, setting SMART goals, scheduling, and a wonderful resource to actually help you get everything set on paper.

 Factor In Must-dos